 SECOND PRIORITY: Soldiers who have tedious or sedentary duties such as monitoring equipment for extended periods or guard duty, and those who judge and evaluate information.

-THIRD PRIORITY: Soldiers performing duties involving only physical work.
+LOWEST PRIORITY: Soldiers performing duties involving only physical work.

 Sleep recovery after sustained operations